 - an overactive thyroid

-No matter what’s causing your palpitations, many treatments are available to help keep your heart rate in check.
+No matter what’s causing your palpitations, many treatments are available to help keep your heart rate and rhythm in check.